 NGO Activity in LEARNigeria Communities

-Working with some of these partners, particularly in Lagos, Ebonyi and Plateau state made for a smoother survey process than would have otherwise occurred.
+Working with some of these partners, particularly in Lagos, Ebonyi and Plateau states, made for a smoother survey process than would have otherwise occurred.

 Prior to the state survey, the NGO partners were trained on the background and framework of the project, and therefore had knowledge of how the tools provided would be dispensed and applied.
-Going forward, it was through them that supervisors and volunteers were selected for the training and eventually field work.
+It was through them that supervisors and volunteers were selected for the training and eventually, the field work.

 Having these partners from the community was very instrumental as they helped us navigate through the inner parts of the communities where we would have to go through bad/rocky roads and cross a number of bridges hours at a time.
 They also played a role in bridging the gap between us and the community members, especially in volatile EAs where our mission was questioned.
 Their assistance was credible in the overall mobilization and supervision of the survey as it progressed and aided in engaging community leaders with feedback from the survey.